dgulyas/MdtsTakeHome/README.txt

 # Issues:
 * There are some TODOs in the code.
 * There are some floating point math issues making Step 1's output not match the spec.
+* When saving there's no error checking when converting the csv datasets to int lists.

 # Improvements:
 * Right after starting, we could look to see what operations are supported and then precompute each datasets result for each operation.
 Then no math needs to happen during simulation.
+* When saving, the json in saved un-formatted.
+This might work: https://stackoverflow.com/a/67928315/3128682